p3ter-dev/p3ter-dev/README.md

 ## 💫 About Me

 Hello!
-I'm **Peter Kinfe**, a passionate Software Engineer based in Ethiopia.
-I love solving complex problems, building innovative solutions, and continuously learning new technologies.
+I'm **Peter Kinfe**, a passionate Software Engineer based in Ethiopia, learning in Addis Ababa University(AAiT).
+I love solving problems, building innovative solutions, and continuously learning new technologies.

 ---

 ### 🌟 Interests & Expertise

 - 💻 **Programming:** Proficient in JavaScript, Java, and Python — love creating interactive applications and tools.
-- 🛡️ **Cybersecurity:** Conducting penetration testing and securing enterprise networks.
+- 🛡️ **Cybersecurity:** Conducting penetration testing and securing networks.
 - 🎮 **Game Dev:** Exploring 3D graphics and OpenGL — working on beginner-level projects like a 3D maze game.
 - 🚀 **Entrepreneurship:** Merging tech with business to create impact.